prassima/data-viz-portfolio/README.md

 <ul>
 <li>Download the .py files contained within the <code>/data/scripts/</code> directory, as well as the <code>requirements.txt</code> file</li>
 <li>Ensure you have python installed locally.
 For ease, I recommend using <a href= https://docs.anaconda.com/miniconda/install/#quick-command-line-install>miniconda</a></li>
 <li>Create virtual environment and install appropriate packages and libraries.
-To do this, run the following in terminal, with current directory set to where you have downloaded the .py and requiremnts.txt files:</li>
+To do this, run the following in terminal, with current directory set to where you have downloaded the .py and requirements.txt files:</li>
   <ul>
   <li><code>conda create -n myenv</code> (I have used a generic name, myenv, but feel free to adjust)</li>
   <li><code>conda activate myenv</code></li>